postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/writing-tests.md

 });
 ```

-The script editor also has a built-in auto-complete feature for Javascript and pm.* APIs that helps you write your assertions faster and accurately.
+The script editor also has a built-in auto-complete feature for JavaScript and `pm.*` APIs that helps you write your assertions faster and accurately.

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/writing-scripts/autocompletion-in-grpc-scripts.gif" alt="Autocompletion in gRPC scripts">